Hjalmgunnarson/home-assistant.io/source/_integrations/go2rtc.markdown

   - docs: /installation/
 ---

-The go2rtc {% term integration %} will connect to a go2rtc instance and will provide a WebRTC proxy for all your cameras.
+The **go2rtc** {% term integration %} connects to a go2rtc instance and provides a WebRTC proxy for all your cameras.
+To learn more about go2rtc,  refer to the [project's GitHub page](https://github.com/AlexxIT/go2rtc/).

-If you are using the [`default_config`](/integrations/default_config/) and Home Assistant runs as
+If you are using the [`default_config`](/integrations/default_config/) and run Home Assistant using one of the following installation methods, the go2rtc integration will be set up automatically and you don't need to do anything:

 - {% term "Home Assistant Operating System" %}
 - {% term "Home Assistant Supervised" %}
 - {% term "Home Assistant Container" %}

-the go2rtc integration will be set up automatically and you don't need to do anything.

 ## Configuration